(g) Provisions and contingent liabilities

 Credit risk is the risk of financial loss arising from counterparty failure to repay or service debt according to the contractual terms or obligations.
 Credit risk encompasses of both, the direct risk of default and the risk of deterioration of creditworthiness as well as concentration of risks.
 Credit risk is controlled by analysing credit limits and creditworthiness of customers on a continuous basis to whom the credit has been granted after obtaining necessary approvals for credit.
 Refer note 4 for methods, assumptions and information used to measure expected credit losses.

 Financial instruments that are subject to credit risk consist of trade receivables, loans, investments, derivative financial instruments, cash and cash equivalents, bank deposits and other financial assets.
-Bank deposits include an amount of '2,500 crore held with two banks having high credit rating which are individually in excess of 10% or more of the Company's total bank deposits as at March 31, 2024.
+Loans include Inter-corporate deposits of '36 crore placed with two subsidiaries as at March 31, 2025 and NIL as at March 31, 2024, respectively.
+Bank deposits include an amount of '3,692 crore held with two banks and '2,500 crore held with two banks, having high credit rating which are individually in excess of 10% or more of the Company's total bank deposits as at March 31, 2025 and 2024, respectively.
 None of the other financial instruments of the Company result in material concentration of credit risk.

 • Exposure to credit risk